 The Brotherband Chronicles by John A. Flanagan

-The Brotherband Chronicles is another amazing fantasy series that I recommend highly to anyone who loves action, danger, outcasts with incredible bravery and sea-faring adventures.
+The Brotherband Chronicles is another amazing middle grade fantasy series that I recommend highly to anyone who loves action, danger, outcasts with incredible bravery and sea-faring adventures.

 The Lost Years: Book 1 (Merlin) by T.A.
 Barron

-Clearly, this series isn’t Norse but Britannic but it contains the similar elements of magic, runes, and dragons.
+This middle grade book series isn’t Norse but Britannic, but it contains similar elements of magic, runes, and dragons.
 It’s a captivating look at Merlin’s coming-of-age.
-It’s another of my favorite fantasy series.
+It’s another of my favorite fantasy series for tweens.

 Loki’s Wolves by K.L.
 Armstrong (series is The Blackwell Pages)

-This story was only so-so for me, the pacing was slow and the characters didn’t engage me.
-However, many disagree so I’d give it a try.
-It takes place in the present day town of Blackwell, South Dakota whose inhabitants are all descendants of either Thor or Loki and the kids must decide whose side they’ll be on.
+This story takes place in the present-day town of Blackwell, South Dakota whose inhabitants are all descendants of either Thor or Loki and the kids must decide whose side they’ll be on.
+It’s a modern-day story where Norse gods and goddesses interact with the kids.
+The pacing was a bit sluggish.

 How to Train Your Dragon by Cressida Cowell